futureverse/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘spdep’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is 14.5Mb
+      sub-directories of 1Mb or more:
+        extdata   3.0Mb
+        libs      9.1Mb
     ```

 # geohabnet